clarkhtse/nested_blog/hire-me.md

 title: Hire me for your next project
 ---

-Gosha is a freelance Ruby developer available to take on projects.

 ### Services

 I specialize in providing engineering services with primary focus on web